Tutoring

 SPONSORSHIP

-The pre-semester orientation workshop, organized by the ATP and held on the Faculty’s campus, allows tutors to provide a review of key concepts and an overview of the entire first-semester curriculum for the PASS program through lectures and exercises.
-During this workshop, a tour of the Faculty’s facilities is organized (including a visit to the University Library and an introduction to student organizations) to familiarize students with their new learning environment and provide them with the best possible support as they transition into higher education.
+The pre-semester orientation workshop, organized by the ATP and held on the Faculty’s campus, allows tutors to provide a review and overview of the entire first-semester PASS curriculum through lectures and exercises.
+During this workshop, a tour of the Faculty’s facilities is organized (visit to the University Library, introduction to student organizations) to familiarize students with their new learning environment and provide them with the best possible support as they transition into higher education.
 For LAS students, the workshop is conducted entirely online.
-The goal of this program is to introduce students to taking notes on handouts** and to prepare them for the exercises they will be required to complete in DS as part of their exam preparation.
+The goal of this program is to introduce students to taking notes on handouts** and to prepare them for the exercises they will be required to complete in DS, in preparation for exams.
 This course thus helps students prepare for their first year in the PASS or LAS program, while also enabling them to start the year with a solid work routine and better tackle the academic year ahead.

 ** All course materials and worksheets will be distributed at the beginning of the course.